top of page

 What Is The Difference Between Mild and Hard Hyperbaric Oxygen Therapy?

 Mild HBOT refers to the soft, inflatable chamber comprising a Hyperbaric Oxygen Therapy chamber.
 A soft chamber is safe and pressurizes the air around you.
 During therapy, you may be externally connected to an oxygen cannula via the nostrils.
 In Mild HBOT chambers, pressurized air allows the oxygen from the nose cannula to penetrate the body, delivering it to tissues, muscles, the brain, and more to assist health and recovery.
-Mild HBOT chambers differ in their oxygen delivery percentage from medical grade hard chambers, but are usually between 24-90% with pressures less than 1.3 ATA.
+Mild HBOT chambers differ in their oxygen delivery percentage from medical-grade hard chambers, but are usually between 24% and 90% at pressures below 1.3 ATA.

-In contrast, a hard HBOT chamber is exactly as it sounds.
+In contrast, a hard HBOT chamber is exactly what it sounds like.
 It is a hard chamber that does not inflate like a mild (soft) chamber.
 According to Hyperbaric Pro, a hard chamber operates at pressures over 1.5 ATA with 100% oxygen.
-However, 100% oxygen in Hard Chambers is flammable under the wrong conditions, posing a possible fire risk to manage.
-Soft HBOT chambers do not have any associated fire risks due to the decreased pressure and oxygen concentration.
+However, 100% oxygen in Hard Chambers is flammable under certain conditions, posing a fire risk.
+Soft HBOT chambers do not pose any fire risk due to the reduced pressure and oxygen concentration.
 Some individuals use Hard HBOT chambers because the 100% oxygen concentration can assist very niche medical conditions like wounds, decompression sickness, and carbon monoxide poisoning, among other conditions.
 While Hard Chambers technically allow more tissue oxygenation, many medical conditions respond well to lower oxygenation, like in a soft HBOT chamber, without the associated fire risks in Hard HBOT chambers, according to Hyperbaric Pro.

 • TikTok